 2. Provide proper training

-Pro tip: Here are some examples of readings recommended by channel leaders in the Partner Channel Podcast:
+Pro tip: Here are some examples of readings recommended by channel leaders in the Partner Channel Podcast to inspire:

 - Gilbert Vendryes from Zoom recommends Sales Leadership Lessons by Carl Eschenbach